-A cutaneous skin tag is a common skin growth that is usually harmless (benign).
+A cutaneous skin tag is a common skin growth.
+Most of the time, it is harmless (benign).

 A cutaneous tag usually occurs in older adults.
 They are more common in people who are overweight or who have diabetes.
 They are thought to occur from skin rubbing against skin.

 The tag sticks out of the skin and may have a short, narrow stalk connecting it to the surface of the skin.
-It is usually small, but may be a half-inch long.
-The tag is usually the same color as skin, or a little darker.
+Some skin tags are as long as a half an inch Most skin tags are the same color as skin, or a little darker.

-It is usually painless and does not grow or change.
-However, it may be irritated from rubbing by clothing or other materials.
+In most cases, a skin tag is painless and does not grow or change.
+However, it may become irritated from rubbing by clothing or other materials.

-Treatment is usually not needed.
+Treatment is often not needed.
 Your doctor may recommend treatment if the skin tag is irritating, or you don't like how it looks.
 Treatment may include:

-A skin tag is usually harmless.
+A skin tag is most often harmless.
 It may become irritated if clothing rubs against it.
 The growth usually does not grow back after it is removed.
 However, new skin tags may form on other parts of the body.

 Skin tag; Acrochordon; Fibroepithelial polyp